Understanding Cycles Part 1

 Consider the complexity of all the vibratory interactions we experience.
 The sources of the vibrations I am referring to, and that interact continually are all of the thoughts, feelings, perceptions through our senses as well as the countless non-conscious thoughts we have regarding every aspect of our experiences.
 Consider a simple example where we have only four different vibrations, the number of possible interactions is four times four or sixteen.
 Now, we have in the order of tens of thousands of conscious thoughts per day, thousands of feelings and interact with thousands of more objects through our experiences.

 Depending on the nature of the thoughts vibrations or energies (their types, inclinations, vibration rates etc.) their interactions create reactions.
-The secondary and other motions create can be visualized as waves interact from all different directions.
+The secondary and other reactions/motions created can be visualized as waves interacting from all different directions.
 When the reactions are in balance they are positive when not negative.
 Do note that not all secondary vibrations are negative so to speak, and not all negative vibrations cause cycles, far from it.
 In addition, negative vibrations that do not result in cycles still have consequences to us; it is just that they are not repetitive.
 However, when a series of interactions is set up such that at some point one of the interactions mirrors or is “like” a previous ones, and the energies are strong enough, we have created the potential for a cycle.
 See these as little eddies in your energy not dissimilar to those you see in a flowing river.

 A cycle truly comes into effect in our lives when a series of thought, emotions and reactions interact among themselves almost as if independent of all other energies.
 Many of the thoughts involved are not ones we are conscious of.
 The degree of “likeness” I referred to above, and think of this figuratively, affects such aspects of the cycle as how it manifests, what triggers it, how noticeable it will be, how quickly it manifests, the length of the cycle and depending on the nature of the vibrations involved how much it affects our lives.